OpenBB-finance/design-system/README.md

 } satisfies Config;
 ```

-And finally, import styles into your code:
+Then, import styles into your code:

 ```css
 @import "@openbb/ui/dist/style.css";